doubt72/utsg/README.md

 # README

-* Ruby version

-.tool-versions have latest versions of ruby, nodejs, yarn used.
+`.tool-versions` has current versions of ruby, nodejs, yarn used.
 I use asdf to handle the installs.

 Postgresql needs to be installed.

-Then run
+To get the server up and running, run:

 ```
 bundle install